Lodging a Complaint

 What sorts of disputes can be mediated?

 Any dispute can go to mediation provided both people want to resolve the dispute.
-You can chose mediation at any stage in the dispute, including when you have undertaken court proceedings.
+You can choose mediation at any stage in the dispute, including when you have undertaken Court proceedings.
 Mediation is useful in:

 - Neighbourhood disputes